djbrown14/MileStone-Project2/README.md

 Game

 The game page includes the game which will have 12 cards displayed in the middle of the page.
 At the bottom of the page there is a restart button for the user to press to start the game again.
-This will restart the score and moves from the score board also.
+This will restart the moves from the score board also.
 The score board will be displayed on the right of the game.
-This will entail a score and moves counter which will increase once the game has begun.
+This will entail a moves counter which will increase once the game has begun.

 Instructions